Two-dimensional fluids via matrix hydrodynamics: Introduction

+To address this question, we can ask for the finite-dimensional dynamical model resulting from the discretization to be itself a Lie--Poisson system, whose finite-dimensional Lie--Poisson bracket approximates the infinite-dimen\-sional one.
+Such a model was given by Zeitlin~\cite{Ze1991,Ze2004}, based on quantization results of Hoppe~\cite{Ho1982,Ho1989}.
+It is the only known Lie--Poisson discretization of the 2-D Euler equations, and numerical simulations indicate that it captures the qualitative behavior better than traditional discretizations (e.g., the predicted spectral scaling law, which standard methods fail to catch even at significantly higher resolutions~\cite{CiViLuMoGe2022}).
+Yet, the model is vastly underexplored.

-Our paper draws from the following observation: in addition to numerical advantages, \emph{matrix hydrodynamics} -- the isospectral matrix flows enabled via Zeitlin's model -- brings theoretical insights to classical 2-D hydrodynamics, as it provides a link to matrix theory with all its findings.
-We therefore advocate matrix hydrodynamics as a tool for 2-D turbulence, similar in spirit to the point vortex model of Onsager, but with the benefit that it captures the Lie--Poisson geometry of continuous vorticity fields, including conservation of Casimirs.
-In addition to the examples in this paper, a motivation and feasibility check for the approach comes from complex geometry.
-Indeed, in the late 1980s, quantization was promoted to address problems related to Kähler--Einstein metrics and the Calabi conjecture.
+This paper began with a simple idea: in addition to numerical advantages, \emph{matrix hydrodynamics} -- the matrix flows enabled via Zeitlin's model -- brings theoretical insights to classical 2-D hydrodynamics by providing a link to the rich and well-developed theory of matrices.
+The point is to put forward matrix hydrodynamics as a tool for 2-D turbulence, similar in spirit to the point vortex model of Onsager, but with the benefit of capturing the Lie--Poisson geometry of continuous vorticity fields, including conservation of continuous Casimirs.

+Besides the examples we give throughout the paper, a motivation and feasibility check for our idea comes from complex geometry.
+Indeed, in the late 1980s, quantization was promoted to address questions about Kähler--Einstein metrics and the Calabi conjecture.
 Tian~\cite{Ti1990} then gave convergence results, since used regularly in theoretical contexts.
-Only much later did Donaldson~\cite{Do2009} use quantization in a numerical study of Kähler--Einstein metrics.
-This is the antithesis to the developments in 2-D hydrodynamics, where Zeitlin's model has been a numerical tool, until recently.
+Only much later did Donaldson~\cite{Do2009} use quantization in a numerical study of Kähler--Einstein metrics; the antithesis to the developments in 2-D hydrodynamics, where Zeitlin's model has been a numerical tool, until recently.

-The primary aim of the paper is to give basic convergence results endorsing matrix hydrodynamics as an approach (Theorem~\ref{thm:convergence}, Theorem~\ref{thm:spectral_measure_convergence}, Corollary~\ref{thm:consistency}, and Theorem~\ref{thm:space-time-convergence-detailed}), and to showcase the notion in selected examples and relate it to existing theories (Sec.~\ref{sec:coadjoint-orbits}-\ref{sec:integrability-and-long-time}).
-The secondary aim, addressed in Sec.~\ref{sec:quantization-and-EZ}, is to give a transparent derivation of Zeitlin's model on the sphere, based on unitary representation theory and focused on geometry rather than algebraic formulae.
-Before that, we review in Sec.~\ref{sec:background} the full geometric structure of the 2-D Euler equations.
+Our primary aim with the paper is to give basic convergence results for matrix hydrodynamics in the spherical setting (Theorem~\ref{thm:convergence}, Theorem~\ref{thm:spectral_measure_convergence}, Corollary~\ref{thm:consistency}, and Theorem~\ref{thm:space-time-convergence-detailed}), and to showcase the fluid-to-matrix link in selected examples and relate it to existing theories (Sec.~\ref{sec:coadjoint-orbits}-\ref{sec:integrability-and-long-time}).
+Our secondary aim, addressed in Sec.~\ref{sec:quantization-and-EZ}, is to give a transparent derivation of Zeitlin's model on the sphere, based on unitary representation theory and focused on geometry rather than algebraic formulae.
+But first, we review in Sec.~\ref{sec:background} the geometry of the 2-D Euler equations.